kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 library(ggplot2) #Data visualization, custom aesthetics and geometries of charts library(patchwork) #Combines separate ggplot2 plots into a single composite layout
 ````
+> [!NOTE]
+> Complete R coding for all of the below is given in the file Code.R

 # 4. Image Visualization
-> [!NOTE]
-> Complete R coding is given in the file Code.R

 Prior to image visualization, GeoTiff raster files for each year generated in GEE were loaded in r.
 Example: